 You may have to pay a lower fee or no fee at all.

 USCIS may decide that you are no longer eligible to apply for citizenship.

 The fee waiver or reduction request may make your naturalization application take longer.

 The first option is ideal.
 After all, that’s why you did the work of filling out a fee waiver or reduction request in the first place!

 If you are worried about something in your past that may raise a red flag with USCIS, it would be a good idea to speak with an experienced immigration attorney.
-You can find an attorney on the USA.gov legal aid portal, often at low or no cost.
+You may qualify for legal representation through legal aid, often at low or no cost.